 - Applied: Pass the Applied Statistics Capstone class.

 - Satisfactory progress in approved courses and electives with a total of at least 49 credits.
+400 level courses will need MS faculty advisor's permission.
+No more than two 400 level courses can be taken throughout the program.

 - Seminar: Attendance in at least one quarter of the statistics seminar.
+Seminar schedules and topics can be found at the department website.

 Course Requirements and Sequence